datacharmer/dbdeployer/README.md

         --binary-version=5.7.22

 In the above command, ``--sandbox-binary`` indicates where to search for the binaries, ``5.7-extra`` is where the binaries are, and ``--binary-version`` indicates which version should be used.

+## Using short version numbers

+You can use, instead of a full version number (e.g. ``8.0.11``,) a short one, such as ``8.0``.
+This shortcut works starting with version 1.6.0.
+When you invoke dbdeployer with a short number, it will look for the highest revision number within that version, and use it for deployment.

+For example, if your sandbox binary directory contains the following:

+    5.7.19    5.7.20    5.7.22    8.0.1    8.0.11    8.0.4

+You can issue the command ``dbdeployer deploy single 8.0``, and it will use 8.0.11 for a single deployment.
+Or ``dbdeployer deploy replication 5.7`` and it will result in a replication system using 5.7.22 (the latest one.)

 ## Multiple sandboxes, same version and type